-In the past 30 years, Women's Studies has produced a compelling body of interdisciplinary and multicultural scholarship that has challenged traditional interpretations of history, experience, culture and even science.
-Women's Studies courses (offered in 16 academic departments) encourage students--female as well as male--to reconsider the diversity of women's experiences in the past and the changing roles of women and men today.
-Women's Studies at DePauw offers outstanding opportunities to develop critical thinking, interpretive and writing skills as well as the cultural knowledge necessary for a liberal education.
-Many of the nation's finest graduate schools offer advanced degrees in Women's Studies.
-Women's Studies majors find employment in the same broad range of fields as do graduates of other liberal arts disciplines.
+In the past 30 years, Women's, Gender and Sexuality Studies has produced a compelling body of interdisciplinary and multicultural scholarship that has challenged traditional interpretations of history, experience, culture and even science.
+Women's, Gender and Sexuality Studies courses (offered in 16 academic departments) encourage students--female as well as male--to reconsider the diversity of women's experiences in the past and the changing roles of women and men today.
+Women's, Gender and Sexuality Studies at DePauw offers outstanding opportunities to develop critical thinking, interpretive and writing skills as well as the cultural knowledge necessary for a liberal education.
+Many of the nation's finest graduate schools offer advanced degrees in Women's, Gender and Sexuality Studies.
+Women's, Gender and Sexuality Studies majors find employment in the same broad range of fields as do graduates of other liberal arts disciplines.

 The Women's Studies major and minor offer students an opportunity to concentrate on an area of passionate interest while acquiring skills, and interrogating perspectives, from many different disciplines.
 Women's Studies majors complete an ambitious independent research project of their own design in the senior year.

 Students may choose to major in Women's Studies, or simply to take one or more courses in the field.
-Many students begin with Introduction to Women's Studies (WS 140), but one can begin almost anywhere: there is a range of courses cross-listed with traditional departments from which to choose.
-For minors, Feminist Theory (WS 340) serves as the capstone experience.
+Many students begin with Introduction to Women's Studies (WGSS 140), but one can begin almost anywhere: there is a range of courses cross-listed with traditional departments from which to choose.
+For minors, Feminist Theory (WGSS 340) serves as the capstone experience.

 Studying in an off-campus DePauw-sponsored or GLCA program, such as the Comparative Women's Studies Program in Europe, is encouraged for majors and minors.
-Appropriate courses from off-campus may be applied toward the minor or major upon approval by the director of Women's Studies.
+Appropriate courses from off-campus may be applied toward the minor or major upon approval by the director of Women's, Gender and Sexuality Studies.

 This course introduces some key issues in contemporary women's studies and provides a starting vocabulary and background in the field.
 Because Women's Studies is an interdisciplinary field, readings come from a number of different areas, including literature, history, philosophy, psychology and sociology.